The format of this page is

 - Public Health England’s monitoring report (2018) presents new data on Down’s syndrome, hip fracture, kidney stones, osteosarcoma and bladder cancer.
 The report concludes that the findings are consistent with the view that water fluoridation is an effective and safe public health measure.

 - Researchers in Canada have presented new data claiming an association between fluoride exposure in pregnant women and cognitive function of their offspring.
 As a consequence, the US National Toxicology Program (NTP) undertook a systematic review of the literature.
 The NTP’s draft review (2019) was subjected to peer review by the prestigious National Academy of Sciences, Engineering and Medicine (2020).
 The National Academy’s Expert Committee was critical of the design and methods of many of the studies reviewed by the NTP, was critical of NTP’s own analysis, and of NTP’s failure to provide adequate support for its conclusions.
 The National Academy’s Expert Committee recommended that NTP conduct further work.
+The NTP has subsequently produced a second monograph, but a committee of The NASEM says that it ‘still falls short of providing clear and convincing documentation of the evidence to support its conclusions.’
+The NASEM committee has recommended that the NTP further improves its monograph.
+It issued a review rejecting the NTP conclusion regarding fluorides safety.
+NASEM specifically states that NTP’s analysis cannot be used to draw any conclusions in regards to fluoride at the concentration used for community water fluoridation.

 - A review by researchers in Germany (Guth et al 2020) concluded that “based on the totality of currently available scientific evidence the present review does not support the presumption that fluoride should be assessed as a human developmental neurotoxicant at the current exposure levels in Europe”.